 If you’re wanting to Ski, November to March are your months.
 If you’re wanting to go White Water Rafting, May through July are great times to visit Colorado.

-However, for the purposes of this post, a good ole’ Colorado road trip, the Spring, Summer and Falls months are perfect times to visit.
-If you’re looking for less crowds, try visiting before the summer officially kicks off – before Memorial Day weekend – or after summer season ends – after Labor Day weekend.
+However, for the purposes of this post, a good ole’ Colorado road trip, the Spring, Summer, and fall months are perfect times to visit.
+If you’re looking for fewer crowds, try visiting before the summer officially kicks off – before Memorial Day weekend – or after the summer season ends – after Labor Day weekend.

 Ok, now to our Colorado road trip itinerary….